 As social and human scientists we are caught in the midst of conflicting forces.
 On the one hand we (try to) “fight” against structural/cultural mechanisms of marginalization and the reification of social hierarchies; on the other hand the academic world itself is an extremely hierarchical system, with its global centres and peripheries.
-On the one hand we subscribe to the commonplace rhetoric of “going public,” yet at the same time we are under pressure to publish the results of our research in traditional journals with no free access.
+There is today increasing awareness of the necessity of “going public,” yet at the same time the pressure to publish on traditional journals seems to prevail.
 Indeed, at the scale of the academic evaluation system, the journal in which a scholar publishes seems to be more important than the article itself.
 While this reflects an ongoing process of standardization of the criteria used to evaluate scientific work, in line with competitive/marketized/English-speaking canons, it also – at a different level – poses a series of questions regarding the destiny of anthropology as a human science.
 Numbers, copyrights, indexing, impact factor and contracts dominate an intellectual world that should be instead ruled by creativity, doubts, curiosity – and ultimately, the attempt to explore the human condition.

 Since its creation, Tim Ingold, Chair of Social Anthropology at the University of Aberdeen, has been a great source of inspiration for Allegra (see previous posts: here and here).
 It is my great pleasure to discuss with him about the future of academic publishing.